-- Analysis of the point of departure on the farms - Consultation and workshops with participating farms - Monitoring of the implementation of the concept at individual farm level - Preparation of a manual on the topic of 'Sustainable grassland management by means of graduated grassland farming' for farms
+- 1. Analysis of the point of departure on the farms - 2.
+Consultation and workshops with participating farms - 3.
+Monitoring of the implementation of the concept at individual farm level - Preparation of a manual on the topic of 'Sustainable grassland management by means of graduated grassland farming' for farms

 In the model region, it has been shown that the implementation of the concept of graduated grassland farming is mainly expressed in the differentiation of extensive two-cut meadows and intensive four-cut meadows.
 Due to economic reasons, areas far away from the farm or marginal strips are well suited for extensification, while areas close to the farm and more vigorous can be used more often and supplied with fertilizer.
 This leads to better manure management and more economic efficiency.
 The majority of the farms are convinced of the concept even after the end of the project and will continue to implement it.
 The differentiated management results in different mowing and fertilizer times, which reduces peak workloads and time pressure for the farmers.
 The forage quality and the yield on the meadows, which are now better supplied with nutrients, have increased, but the yield on the extensive areas is more dependent on rainfall than before.
-Moreover, different fodder qualities are produced: energy- and protein-rich fodder from the intensive meadows for the dairy cows and hay from the more extensive meadows for dry cows and calves.
+Moreover, different fodder qualities are produced: energy- and protein-rich fodder from the intensive meadows for the dairy cows and calves.
 Through the assessment of nature conservation experts, some extensive meadows could also be designated as nature conservation areas, for which the farms receive a subsidy.
 However, the impact of the application of the concept on the herds and their yields as well as on biodiversity must be considered in the longer term and should be assessed in a few years.

 In order to make the concept accessible to as many farmers as possible, a manual for practice use has been prepared.
-The manual on graduated grassland farming can be requested via the Biokompetenzzentrum Schlägl (biokompetenzzentrum@fibl.org) or downloaded directly via the online shop of the Research Institute of Organic Agriculture Austria FIBL (www.shop.fibl.org) as a PDF document.
+The manual on graduated grassland farming can be requested via the Biokompetenzzentrum@fibl.org) or downloaded directly via the online shop of the Research Institute of Organic Agriculture Austria FIBL (www.shop.fibl.org) as a PDF document.

-Research Institute for Organic Farming (Forschungsinstitut für biologischen Landbau FiBL Biokompetenzzentrum Schlägl Tel: +43 6680 247 1736 E-Mail: julia.hochreiter@fibl.org
+Research Institute for Organic Farming (Forschungsinstitut für biologischen Landbau FiBL Österreich) - Biokompetenzzentrum Schlägl Julia Hochreiter Tel: +43 6680 247 1736 E-Mail: julia.hochreiter@fibl.org COOPERATION BETWEEN netzwerk zukunftsraum land LE 14-20 Supported by the federal government, federal provinces and the European Union